4d/docs/docs/API/SessionClass.md

 The `.userName` property contains <!-- REF #SessionClass.userName.Summary -->the user name associated to the session<!-- END REF -->.
 You can use it to identify the user within your code.

 - With web sessions, this property is an empty string by default.
 It can be set using the `privileges` property of the [`setPrivileges()`](#setprivileges) function.
-- With remote sessions, this property returns the same user name as the [`Current user`](https://doc.4d.com/4dv20/help/command/en/page182.html) command.
+- With remote and stored procedure sessions, this property returns the same user name as the [`Current user`](https://doc.4d.com/4dv20/help/command/en/page182.html) command.

 This property is **read only**.